rcelha/rio-rs/README.md

 - [ ] Regular actors (anonym actors)
 - [ ] Code of conduct
 - [ ] Remove magic numbers
-- [ ] Create a Silo builder; It would create sane defaults for the registry
 - [ ] Object TTL
 - [ ] Support service background task